WHY AND WHEN SHOULD A GUARDIANSHIP OR CONSERVATORSHIP ACTION BE TAKEN, ESPECIALLY WHEN UNDUE INFLUENCE AND DOMINATION EXIST OR IS SUSPECTED?

 - The elderly person manipulates family members or others by threatening to cut them out of his or her will or promises to leave certain family members or others a larger share of the estate if they agree to the desires of the alleged incapacitated person.

-- A vulnerable elderly person is the subject of repeated calls to Adult Protective Services and/or is brought to the hospital emergency room on several or more occasions due to a lapse in care, a fall or for other reasons.
+- A vulnerable elderly person is the subject of repeated calls to Adult Protective Services and/or is brought to the hospital emergency room on several or more occasions due to a lapse in care, a fall, or for other reasons.

 - The person who is assisting the vulnerable adult with his or her finances refuses to disclose information to others based upon the alleged incapacitated person’s instructions not to disclose such information to anyone.

-- The vulnerable adult has been making frequent and/or substantial gifts to one or more persons and the recipient of the gift(s) states that the elderly person wanted him or her to receive the gift.
+- The vulnerable adult has been making frequent and/or substantial gifts to one or more persons, and the recipient(s) of the gift(s) state that the elderly person intended them to receive the gift (s).

 If you recognize any of the examples listed above, then you likely have elder financial abuse right in front of you.
 It’s time to act!